bitwalker/toml-elixir/README.md

 ## Features

-- Parse from string, file, or stream
+- Decode from string, file, or stream
 - Fully compliant with the latest version of the TOML spec
 - Is tested against [toml-test](https://github.com/BurntSushi/toml-test), a test suite for spec-compliant TOML encoders/decoders, used by implementations in multiple languages.
 The test suite has been integrated into this project to be run under Mix so that we get better error information and so it can run as part of the test suite.
-- Parser produces a map with values using the appropriate Elixir data types for representation
+- Decoder produces a map with values using the appropriate Elixir data types for representation
 - Supports use as a configuration provider in Distillery 2.x+ (use TOML files for configuration!)
-- Parser is written by hand to take advantage of various optimizations.
+- Decoder is written by hand to take advantage of various optimizations.

 ## Comparison To Other Libraries